 2) You haven’t maxed out your Search budget yet.

-Performance Max is best for advertisers who have maxed out their performance on Search and want to reach more people in other channels, even if conversion rates are not as strong in PMax.
+Performance Max is typically best for advertisers who have maxed out their performance on Search and want to reach more people in other channels, even if conversion rates are not as strong in PMax.
 If there’s still untapped search volume for your keywords, you should not use Performance Max until you’ve maxed out that audience.

 One of my clients recently said to me, “I think we should try Performance Max.”